Each week, thousands of resumes cross the desks of the busiest recruiters.

 Edge #1 – Save your resume in a simple and 100% scannable format.

 If you choose one thing to give your resume edge, make sure you save your resume as an applicant tracking system-friendly (ATS) format.
-Editorial Note: Here’s part 1 of a 4-part series to help you learn more about ATS systems and ensure your resume is ATS compliant.
+Editorial Note: Here’s part 1 of a our jobseeker’s guide to applicant tracking (ATS) systems to ensure your resume is ATS compliant.

 Do NOT save your resume as a PDF because most systems cannot scan this type of resume and our information will not appear to the hiring manager on the other end.
 Use a simple Word format, left-aligned, and with all the pertinent section headings.
 Need a quick review of what these should be?
 Review the ATS to see what information is being required before you submit the resume.